ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Introduction

 Using dropout as a minimal data augmentation method is simple and effective, but there is a weak point.
-Pretrained language models are built on Transformer blocks, which will encode the length information of a sentence through position embeddings.
-And thus a positive pair derived from the same sentence would contain the same length information, while a negative pair derived from two different sentences generally would contain different length information.
-Therefore, positive pairs and negative pairs are different in the length information they contained, which can act as a feature to distinguish them.
-Specifically, due to such a difference, the semantic similarity model trained with these pairs can be biased, which probably considers that two sentences of the same or similar lengths are more similar in semantics.

-To confirm the impact of the length difference, we evaluate on standard semantic textual similarity (STS) tasks with the unsup-SimCSE-BERT$_{base}$ model published by \cite{gao2021simcse}.
-We partition STS task datasets into groups based on the sentence pairs' length difference, and calculate the corresponding semantic similarity with spearman correlation separately.
-As shown in Table 1, as the length difference increases, the performance of unsup-SimCSE gets worse.
-The performance of unsup-SimCSE on sentences with similar length ($\leq$ 3) far exceeds the performance on sentences with a larger difference in length ($\textgreater$ 3).
+SimCSE models are built on Transformer blocks, which will encode a sentence's length information through positional embeddings.
+In a positive pair, two embeddings are derived from the same sentence to contain the same length information.
+In contrast, in a negative pair, two embeddings in a negative pair are derived from two different sentences and generally contain different length information.
+Therefore, positive and negative pairs are different in their length information, acting as a feature to distinguish them.
+The semantic similarity model trained with these pairs can be biased, which probably considers that two sentences of the same or similar lengths are more similar in semantics.
+To confirm it, we evaluate on seven standard semantic textual similarity datasets with the SimCSE-BERT$_{base}$ model published by ~\cite{gao2021simcse}.
+We partition each STS test set into two groups based on whether the sentence pairs' length difference is $\leq 3$.
+We calculate the similarity differences between the model predictions and the normalized ground truths for each group.
+As shown in Table \ref{cos_diff_simcse}, the average similarity difference of seven datasets is higher when the length difference is $\leq 3$, which verifies our assumption.
+Comparison details on each dataset can refer to Table \ref{cos_diff_Esimcse2}.